web-deps/odom/docs/quick-start.md

 })();
 ```

 Refresh the page.
 You should see the CSS in `styles` has been applied to the element.
 Notice the use of the selector `:scope`.
 The selector is used to select the root element of our component, which in this case is `main`.
 All selectors in `styles` are scoped.
 This means that they apply to only elements in the component.
 So, event if there was another element in the `document` which matched the selector `button`, it could not have been selected.
+For more details about styles, refer to [`styles`](./api/create-component/utils.md#styles).

 ### Adding Event Listeners